uwcartlab/webmapping/Chapter07/readme.md

 As you move along in your project, you may want to create separate [branches](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) to test features without committing them to the main branch.
 If you are happy with the features you tested, you can open a pull request to merge the changes from your head (current) branch to a base (different, perhaps the main) branch, similar to other pull requests.

 As you get started with collaborative coding, you likely will encounter simple merge conflicts that can be resolved using GitHub Desktop.
 However, more complicated merge conflicts may need to be resolved using GitHub in your browser, where you can select portions of each version to retain in the group project.
-Alternatively, these conflicts can be resolved using [GitHub command line] (https://cli.github.com/manual/), a more advanced use of the Git framework that is outside the scope of this workbook but helpful as you continue to grow your skills.
+Alternatively, these conflicts can be resolved using [GitHub command line](https://cli.github.com/manual/), a more advanced use of the Git framework that is outside the scope of this workbook but helpful as you continue to grow your skills.

 > ### **Work with your team to build the _readme.md_ file supporting your group project, merging and resolving all conflicts.**